-The "expect" column gives only a rough estimate of the number of sequences that is expected to match randomly (it assumes a GC content of 50%, for example), but it can help to estimate whether the matches that were found are true adapter matches or if they are due to chance.
+The "expect" column gives only a rough estimate of the number of sequences that is expected to match randomly, but it can help to estimate whether the matches that were found are true adapter matches or if they are due to chance.
 At lengths 6, for example, only 2.4 reads are expected, but 35 do match, which hints that most of these matches are due to actual adapters.
+For slightly more accurate estimates, you can provide the correct GC content (as a percentage) of your reads with the option --gc-content.
+The default is --gc-content=50.